2. An Introduction to the GCol Library¶

 plt.show()

 We can also precolor the faces of a planar embedding.
-To do this we follow the same process as the previous examples, though precolored faces are now identified by using one or more of their surrounding arcs.
-As the example below demonstrates, each internal face in a planar embedding is characterized by the series of arcs that surround it in a counterclockwise direction.
-Similarly, the one external face is identified by the series of arcs traveling in a clockwise direction.
-Including one of these surrounding arcs in the precoloring is sufficient.
+To do this we follow the same process as the previous examples, though precolored faces are now identified by their sequences of surrounding nodes.
+As the example below demonstrates, each internal face in a planar embedding is characterized by the series of nodes that surround it in a counterclockwise direction.
+Similarly, the one external face is identified by the series of nodes traveling in a clockwise direction.

 def make_planar_graph(n, seed=None):